VictoriaChoy/victoriachoy.github.io/professional.md

 ## List of Qualifications

-- IB PYP Educator Certificate (In Progress)
+- IB PYP Educator Certificate, the University of Windsor (In Progress)

-- MEd. from University of the People (In Progress)
+- MEd.
+University of the People (In Progress)

+- Bachelor of Arts, English Language and Literature, Xiamen University

 - IB Bilingual Education Workshop Certificate of Participation, hosted by Canadian International School in Singapore